input-output-hk/marlowe-cardano/marlowe/test/test-report.md

 ## Test Oracle for Marlowe

-A test oracle service, based on Marlowe's PureScript export from Isabelle is available for testing the Haskell implementation.
-This is currently work in progress.
+[A test oracle service](https://github.com/input-output-hk/marlowe/blob/master/marlowe-spec-test/README.md), based on Marlowe's Haskell export from Isabelle is available for testing the Haskell implementation.
+These tests are automatically run as part of the `marlowe-test` suite.

 ## On-Chain Tests of Marlowe